are there risks to consider when raw feeding?

 To reduce the risk of illness due to contamination, we advocate:

-- Nurturing gut health - strong gastric acidity allows for the safe ingestion of potentially pathogenic microbes; so if a pet has great gut health, they can get away with eating a higher bacterial load.
+Nurturing gut health - strong gastric acidity allows for the safe ingestion of some potentially pathogenic microbes; so if a pet has great gut health, they may get away with eating a higher bacterial load.

 You can read more about Salmonella and raw feeding here.